What is the Register of Registrable Controllers (RORC)?

 Entities maintaining RORC must update the changes within:

-• 2 business days after the end of 30 days after the date on which the notice is sent by the company to the registrable controller.
+- 2 business days after the end of 30 days after the date on which the company sends the notice to the registrable controller.

 Lodging RORC information with ACRA

 All companies, foreign companies and limited liability partnerships (LLPs), unless exempted, are required to lodge their RORC information with ACRA.
-The information must be lodged with ACRA within two business days after the RORC has been setup.
+The information must be lodged with ACRA within two business days after the RORC has been set up or upon updating changes in the RORC.

-You can instruct and authorise your RFA to perform this lodgement for you with ACRA.
+You can instruct your Corporate Service Provider to perform this lodgment for you with ACRA.

 Self-submission

-If you wish to lodge the RORC information with ACRA on your own as a position holder (i.e., directors and secretaries of company/partners and managers of LLPs), you can do so via BizFile+ (www.bizfile.gov.sg), ACRA’s online filing portal.
-The filing process has been kept simple after taking into account feedback from corporate service providers and some companies.
+If you wish to lodge the RORC information with ACRA on your own as a position holder (i.e., directors and secretaries of company / partners and managers of LLPs), you can do so via the "Update Register of Registrable Controllers" eService on Bizfile, ACRA’s online filing portal.
+The filing process has been kept simple after taking into account feedback from corporate service providers and companies

 There are no fees payable for lodging RORC information with ACRA.